temporalio/temporal/README.md

 This repo contains the source code of the Cadence server.
 The client lib you can use to implement workflows, activities and worker can be found [here](https://github.com/uber-go/cadence-client).

+See Maxim's talk at [Data@Scale Conference](https://atscaleconference.com/videos/cadence-microservice-architecture-beyond-requestreply) for an architectural overview of Cadence.

 ## Running

 ### Locally